 Moreover, there are a screw hole for attaching a bracket on the rear side and a label which contains the following information:

-- SN: IP camera serial number - MAC: IP camera MAC address (LAN)
+- SN: IP camera serial number

+- MAC: IP camera MAC address (LAN)

+- WMAC: IP camera MAC address (WLAN)

 Chapter 4.
 Installing the Camera and Cables' Connecting

 4.1.
 General Information